Sense-Studios/VirtualMixerProject-depricated/README.md

 As module output nodes are sources as, mixers and other modules can be 'chained' together to build ever more elaborate mixers.
 Modules expose a number of variables that can be changed and controlled in runtime through a _controller_

+The VirtualMixerProject is a virtual videomixer that is driven by a chainable interface language and runs in WebGL.
+A demo can be found here; http://nabu.sense-studios.com/channel/sense_beta/mixer5.

 ## Installation